 Decide your Ride is a series of bicycling videos for those interested but unsure about bicycling to and between Sandy Bay and Hobart CBD campuses, and Newnham and Inveresk campuses in Launceston.
 The videos and commentary show safe and 'bikeable' introductory routes.
 Decide Your Ride is not just about route selection; it's also about route riding, including taking advantage of footpaths, passing parked cars, dealing with intersections – a virtual buddy system.

 Decide Your Ride is part of the University's strategy to promote sustainable transport choices.
 It was developed by UTAS students as part of a SIPS project.
 Community cycling organisations including Bicycle Network, Cycling South and the Tamar Bicycle Users Group contributed to the commentary and information provided in the videos.
-Maps were produced with the assistance of Strava.

 Remember to ride safely!